3eeps/llmon-py/README.md

 local webui for inference with local gguf llms. supports tts and sst

+made to be modified and learned from. great starting point.

-uses llama-cpp-python, coqui.ai/xtts, pywhispercpp, and streamlit
+uses pytorch, llama-cpp-python, coqui.ai/xtts, pywhispercpp, and streamlit

 to launch: streamlit run x:\filedir\home.py